krishaamer/green-filter-research/research/literature/ai.md

 -   Since 2020, when OpenAI released the GPT-3 large-language model (LLM), trained on 570 GB of text as reported in Alex Tamkin & Deep Ganguli (2021).
 It’s become possible to make AI-generated content that’s difficult to distinguish from human expression, however it’s still not passing the Turing test.

--   Zhang et al. (2023) found humans are more likely to trust an AI teammate if they are not deceived by it’s identity.
+-   G. Zhang et al. (2023) found humans are more likely to trust an AI teammate if they are not deceived by it’s identity.
 It’s better for collaboration to make it clear, one is talking to a machine.
 One step towards trust is the explainability of AI-systems.

 -   While current AIs are largely *‘black boxes’*, which do not explain how they reach a certain expression Cabitza et al. (2023) proposes a framework for quality criteria and explainability of AI-expressions.